-Faux leather leggings have been a fashion trend for several years (seriously I was discussing the style merits 0f faux leather leggings back in 2016) and they don't seem to be going away any time soon.
+Faux leather leggings have been a fashion trend for several years (seriously, I was discussing the style merits of faux leather leggings way back in 2016), and they don't seem to be going away any time soon.
+In fact, I originally wrote this post in 2018 but updated it as faux leather leggings are still stylish.
 But what to wear with leather leggings, be they real or faux?
-This post originally was published in 2018 but because this trend is so popular, I updated it with looks appropriate for thisyear.
-Below I share how to style faux leather leggings, with a focus on the styles of faux leather leggings from Spanx.
+Below, I share how to style faux leather leggings for a range of personal style aesthetics and clothing sizes.

 How to Style Faux Leather Leggings

 Faux leather leggings are a bold move, and not one that can be worn anywhere and with anything.
 One false move and you end up looking like Sandy at the end of “Grease” (no shade on “after” Sandy, that was my dream look for most of my tween and teen years).
 But let’s focus on the everyday…

 How to Style Faux Leather Leggings for the Weekend

 Keeping it real, this is the most popular way that I and most women I know wear their faux leather leggings.
 They're easy and comfy but elevate weekend basics so you don't look as though you're running around town in your pajamas.

 Oh the power of a pair of faux leather leggings… if the leggings were regular knit, this outfit would take a very different turn.
 But it's still super comfy and easy, but the faux leather gives it a bit of a rocker vibe and makes everything else feel super purposeful.
 And how fun are these Converse high-tops?